Writings about Music

 Some things are so simple we can scarcely believe we didn’t notice them before they were pointed out to us, like the chess moves of Bobby Fischer, who was famous for dazzling simple and pure thought transcending labyrinthine complexities.

-Thelonious Monk was fond of pointing out one advantage of playing the piano (and its ancestor, the Persian and Indian santoor) for improvisation, namely the notes are right there in in front of you!
+Thelonious Monk was fond of pointing out one advantage of playing the piano (and its ancestors, the Indian santoor and Persian santur) for improvisation, namely the notes are right there in in front of you to see!

 And Allen Ginsberg loved to explain how often times its simply best to relate what actually happened with poetry – using one’s poetic style, of course, while reflecting upon something that actually occurred in one’s life or imagination even in precise detail, not to mention super-magnified illumination.